vivektara24/Sim-to-Real-Reinforcement-Learning-for-Robotic-Arm-Control-in-Radiochemical-Workflows/README.md

 #### _Problem Statement_

-This study solves the problem of Pick-and-Placed using the Soft Actor-Critic Deep Rienforcment Learning algorithm.
+This study solves the problem of a Pick-and-Place using a the Soft Actor-Critic deep reinforcment learning algorithm.

-Pick and place is one of the high-level robot manipulation tasks, which involves the robot manipulator picking up a specified object and brining it to a target location.
-We use the UFACTORY Lite6, a lightwieght 6-axis robot with a reach of 440mm, a 600g payload capaocity, and 0.5mm repeatability.
-We equipp the Lite 6 Gripper, a two-finger gripper featuring a 16mm stroke range and maximum payload < 1kg.

 #### _Proposed Solution_